Як узяти мазок із горла на аналіз

-In pharyngitis (tonsillopharyngitis), testing of throat swabs may be done to identify infection with group A beta-hemolytic streptococci or N. gonorrhea.
+In pharyngitis (tonsillopharyngitis), testing of throat swabs may be done to identify infection with beta-hemolytic streptococci of groups A, C, and G; Neisseria gonorrhea; SARS-CoV-2; and HSV-1 viruses.

-Testing may involve traditional culture on sheep blood agar (GABHS) or Thayer-Martin medium (gonorrhea), rapid antigen testing (GABHS), or nucleic acid amplification testing (gonorrhea, COVID-19).
+Testing may involve traditional culture on sheep blood agar (group A beta-hemolytic streptococci [GABHS]) or Thayer-Martin medium (gonorrhea), rapid antigen testing (GABHS), or nucleic acid amplification testing (NAAT) (gonorrhea, COVID-19).
+Rapid antigen testing may yield false negatives; thus, confirmation with culture or NAAT is always performed, especially in children (1).
+All three tests are done using throat swabs.

 (See also Streptococcal Infections.)